knowledge-computing/mapkurator-doc/docs/modules/postocr-linker.md

 ### Description
 #### PostOCR
-@min
+PostOCR helps to verify the output and correct misspelled words from PatchTextSpotter using the [OpenStreetMap](https://www.openstreetmap.org/) dictionary.
+PostOCR module finds words' candidates using [fuzzy query function](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html) from [Elasticsearch](https://www.elastic.co/elasticsearch/), which contains the place name attribute from the OpenStreetMap dictionary.
+Once PostOCR module identifies words' candidates, the module picks one candidate by the word popularity from the dictionary.

 #### Entity Linker
-EntityLinker retrieves the candidate geo-entities in [OpenStreetMap](https://www.openstreetmap.org/) that satisfy two criteria: 1) the suggested word (i.e. output from PostOCR) is a substring of the candidate geo-entity's name and 2) the geocoordinates of a geo-entity is within the map boundary.
+EntityLinker retrieves the candidate geo-entities in OpenStreetMap that satisfy two criteria: 1) the suggested word (i.e. output from PostOCR) is a substring of the candidate geo-entity's name and 2) the geocoordinates of a geo-entity is within the map boundary.
 Geo-coordinates are obtained from Geocoordinate Converter.

 ### Index Creation Procedures

-To retrieve OpenStreetMap geo-entities and popularity score (i.e., frequency of geo-entities' names), we utilize [Postgres](https://www.postgresql.org/) database and [Easticsearch](https://www.elastic.co/elasticsearch/) search engine.
+To retrieve OpenStreetMap geo-entities and popularity score (i.e., frequency of geo-entities' names), we utilize [Postgres](https://www.postgresql.org/) database and Elasticsearch search engine.

 <img width="800px" src="_media/databases.jpg"></br>